Heavy Rains: Holiday Declared for Primary, High Schools and PU Colleges in Udupi District on July 6 - Mangalorean.com

 Heavy Rains: Holiday Declared for Primary, High Schools and PU Colleges in Udupi District on July 6

-Udupi: The Deputy Commissioner Dr Vidya Kumari, has declared a holiday for all primary and high schools, PU Colleges, and Anganwadis in the district on Saturday, July 6.
+Udupi: The Additional Deputy Commissioner Mamata Devi, has declared a holiday for all primary and high schools, PU Colleges, and Anganwadis in the district on Tuesday July 9.

 The DC also said that the order states that there is no holiday for Degree, postgraduate, Diploma, Engineering, and ITI institutions.